On existential definitions of C.E. subsets of rings of functions of characteristic 0: Defining Valuation Rings over Function Fields of Characteristic 0

-where $\ord_{\pp}c_i \geq 2$ for $i=1,\ldots,n-1$.
-Next let $\ord_{\pp}\xi_3=1$ and observe that $h(W)=g(W)+ \xi_3$ is irreducible by Lemma \ref{lemma:eisen} and adjoining a root $\alpha$ of $h(W)$ to $k$ will ramify $\pp$ with even ramification degree.
-This will make the quadratic form in \eqref{norm:1} isotropic at the single factor above $\pp$.
-By adjusting $\xi_1$ and $\xi_3$ we can process all the other primes at which the form is anisotropic locally.
-Thus, the form will be isotropic in $k(\alpha)$ by the Hasse -Minkowski Theorem.
-We can now apply Proposition 3 of Pourchet \cite{Pourchet71} to reach the desired conclusion.\\ \end{proof}
+Next let $\ord_{\qq}\mu_{\qq}=1$ and observe that $h(U)=g(U)+ \mu_q$ is irreducible by Lemma \ref{lemma:eisen}, and adjoining a root $\alpha$ of $h(U)$ to $H$ will ramify $\qq$ with even ramification degree.
+This will make the quadratic form in \eqref{norm:1} isotropic at the factors above $\qq$ in $H(\alpha)$ by Corollary \ref{even power}.